Sign up for email updates at bit.ly/labs-email and sign up for classes at bit.ly/labsclasses.

 The technology in the Digital Commons, Fab Lab and Studio Lab are made possible in part by the Institute or Museum and Library Services.

-1. Sign a release form.
+1. Sign a participant release form, required.
 If under 18, parental consent is required.

-2. Attend 30-minute orientation.
-The orientation gives an overview of the space, equipment, and safety guidelines.
-To use specific equipment without supervision, you must take an individual equipment orientation.
+2. Attend a 30-minute safety orientation, required.
+The safety orientation gives an overview of the space, equipment, and safety guidelines.
+To use specific equipment without supervision, you must take an individual equipment certification.
 Equipment requiring certification includes:

 - 3-D Printers